GaelGirodon/liege/README.md

 - Handle all HTTP methods
   (static file servers usually handle `GET`/`HEAD` methods only)
-- Allow customizing the response using the file name (no configuration file required)
+- Allow customizing request routing and response using the file name without requiring a configuration file
 - Send the request body back in an HTTP header
 - Handle index files